hookech0/hookech0.github.io/_posts/2024-04-18-internal-network-testing-quick-hits.md

 ### IPv6 Man-in-the-Middle  <a name="2.9"></a>

-I'll be honest, I haven't had the most luck with actually exploiting IPv6 and getting credentials.
-That said, it's still a potential avenue and it's worth exploring as IPv6 adoption is still not common.

 To my knowledge, [mitm6](https://github.com/dirkjanm/mitm6) is still the goto tool for exploiting IPv6 issues in Windows networks.

 Basic commands: